corpnewt/CorpBot.py/README.md

 	   └─ Sets the number of votes before the selected role or user is mentioned.
 Anyt...
 	  $vktomute [number_of_votes]
 	   └─ Sets the number of votes before a user is muted.
 Anything less than 1 will d...

+## WatchURL
+####	WatchURL Cog (7 commands) - WatchURL.py Extension:
+	  $addwatchurl [url]
+	   └─ Adds a new URL to watch for (bot-admin only).
+	  $clearwatchedurls
+	   └─ Clears all URLs to watch for (bot-admin only).
+	  $clearwatchurlmatches
+	   └─ Clears all URL watch list matches (bot-admin only).
+	  $delwatchurl [url]
+	   └─ Removes a URL from the watch list (bot-admin only).
+	  $lasturls
+	   └─ Shows up to the last 200 URLs sent that matched the URL watch lists in order ...
+	  $listwatchurls
+	   └─ Lists the URLs to watch for in passed messages.
+	  $watchboturls [yes_no]
+	   └─ Sets whether we watch for URLs from other bots (bot-admin only - disabled by ...

 ## Weather
 ####	Weather Cog (3 commands) - Weather.py Extension: